-The chart shows how an investment of £1,000

-in the UK stock market would have grown into over £4,600 over the last 25 years.
-The progress isn't totally smooth however with markets suffering setbacks from time to time - the Russian Debt Crisis in 1998, the 2008 Credit Crunch and more recently the Covid-19 pandemic among the most notable.
+The chart shows how an investment of £1,000 in the UK stock market would have grown into over £2,200 over the last 15 years.
+The progress isn't totally smooth however with markets suffering setbacks from time to time - the 2008 Credit Crunch and more recently the Covid-19 pandemic among the most notable.